I should have quit, but instead I took care of you

 - Grief Song: An entire album, but "Shiva", "Wake" and "Epilogue" are more direct examples, with the narrator trying to deal with the patient's death.

-- Love Nostalgia Song: Sort of subverted with "Kettering", which is about the singer wishing he hadn't fallen in love with someone in the first place.
+- Love Nostalgia Song: Averted with "Kettering", which is about the singer wishing he hadn't fallen in love with someone in the first place.

 - Non-Appearing Title: "Kettering," "Atrophy," and "Thirteen".